 How to Become a Phlebotomist

 Phlebotomy is the act of drawing blood; it is done using a procedure known as a venipuncture.
-Phlebotomists draw blood from veins using sterilized needles for purposes that include –
+Phlebotomists draw blood from veins using sterilized needles and cannulas for purposes such as:

 - Diagnostic Testing